 Dancing that line between homelessness and adventurer.
-When you’re in the woods and camping you feel alive and vibrant.
+When you’re in the woods at an awesome camp spot you feel alive and vibrant.
 When you park in the middle of a city to make a grocery run or visit a friend it becomes very apparent that you’re operating at a different pace than the rest of the world.

 What were you doing in life before you decided to do this?

 I was a travel photographer/writer in South America.
 Prior to that, I was photographing fashion work in New York.

 Jenelle, on the other hand, is a wedding photographer and our road trip happened to be during her off season.
 We now both photograph weddings together and travel whenever we get a chance.

 What are your favorite features of your van?
 Anything specifically unique?